rohitkothari/CloudIgrate-POC-GCS/README.md

 A proof-of-concept to demonstrate the use of Google Cloud Storage Java Client library

+Pre-requisite:
+- Make sure to update the credentials file located in /resources before using this implementation.

 This implementation shows the following functionalities:
 1. Bucket creation
 2. File upload to a bucket